URL Block: How to Block Websites

 The Lock/Unlock Screen command can be issued by any teacher, so if a student joins your session in a "browsing disabled" state, you can quickly lock their screen by selecting the student and issuing the "Unlock Screen" command.

-You can also use keywords to find websites.
-Using the keyword “game” in our content filtering software, you would find over 16,000 of our categorized sites that contain the word “game.”
-You can also upload your own CSV to add to your block or unblock.
-To do this, select Add by CSV.
+You can also use keywords to find websites, as well as upload your own CSV to add to a block or unblock.
+To do this, select “Add by CSV.”

 How to remove a site from a URL block

 To remove a site from your block or unblock, click the red trash can located to the right of the URL when hovering over it.
-This is an option that is only available to GoGuardian users.
+This is an option only available to GoGuardian users.

 How to block websites using a Chrome Extension

 Frequent users of the Chrome browser can block sites by simply using a Chrome extension.
 Block Site is an extension available on the Chrome web store that lets you download and install a plugin.
-After you’ve added this extension, click on the “block website” option on the top right of the browser whenever you come across a site you want to restrict access to.
+After adding this extension, click on the “block website” option on the top right of the browser whenever you come across a site you want to restrict access to.

 Blocked websites: Sites that are traditionally blocked

-• Pornography websites (Examples: redtube, Pornhub)
+• Pornography (Examples: RedTube, Pornhub)

-• Non-educational media websites (Examples: People.com, ESPN)
+• Non-educational media (Examples: People.com, ESPN)

 How do schools block websites from students?